Greece Moments Greece Moments

 To Tsipouradiko Tis Mirsinis, Ermoupoli

-In Ermoupoli there are countless good restaurants and taverns to stop at.
+In Ermoupoli there are countless good restaurants and taverns to choose from.
 We particularly liked the restaurant “Tsipouradiko Mirsini” right on the harbour.
-The selection of appetizers is generous and every dish we tried was just fantastic.
+The selection of appetizers is generous and every dish we tried was simply fantastic.

 syros restaurants Tsipouradiko Mirsini